Microsoft Teams add-on licenses

 Teams Phone Standard licenses

-Domestic Calling Plan or International Calling Plan licenses
+Domestic Calling Plan, International Calling Plan, or Pay-As-You-Go Calling Plan licenses

 |Teams Phone Standard licenses